 The Council on Social Work Education (CSWE) is the accrediting body for programs in social work education.
 The Fayetteville State University Master of Social Work Program was granted accreditation by the Council on Social Work Education in June 2006.
-The following are the 2015 Educational Policy and Accreditation Standards (EPAS) that will be used by FSU for reaffirmation.
+Following are the 2015 Educational Policy and Accreditation Standards (EPAS) that will be used by FSU for reaffirmation in 2018.